-- Rooftops: It consists of tars and roofing materials as well as sediment

-- Paved Areas: It consists of sediment, litter, plastics, oils and greases and automotive fluids

-- Lawns and Gardens: It consists of fertilizers, pesticides and herbicides, as well as pet and wildlife waste

-- Runoff from Construction

-Activities: It consists of sediment

-from excavated areas, construction

-wastes, vehicle washing, fuels, oils

-and other pollutants used in vehicle

-and equipment operation and
+- Rooftops: It consists of tars and roofing materials as well as sediment - Paved Areas: It consists of sediment, litter, plastics, oils and greases and automotive fluids - Lawns and Gardens: It consists of fertilizers, pesticides and herbicides, as well as pet and wildlife waste - Runoff from Construction Activities: It consists of sediment from excavated areas, construction wastes, vehicle washing, fuels, oils and other pollutants used in vehicle and equipment operation and maintenance

-maintenance

-- Uncovered Materials: It consists of any uncovered materials such as improperly stored chemicals, such as household cleaners, pool chemicals, lawn care products, paints and thinners
+• Uncovered Materials: It consists of any uncovered materials such as improperly stored chemicals: such as household cleaners, pool chemicals, lawn care products, paints and thinners

-2. THE IMPACT OF INCREASED IMPERVIOUS SURFACES
+3. THE IMPACT OF INCREASED IMPERVIOUS SURFACES

-• Reduced Infiltration: Impervious surfaces prevent the natural

-- infiltration of rainfall into the soil and the pollutant removal that occurs when runoff moves through the soil - Reduced Amount of Land for Vegetation: Impervious surfaces reduce the amount of available land for vegetation, which would normally slow down flow of water - Flooding and Erosion: Increased impervious surfaces cause increased peak discharge and velocity resulting in flooding and erosion, especially in areas without vegetative cover - Reduction in Groundwater Recharge: Increased impervious surfaces cause localized reduction in groundwater recharge - Excess Stream Sediment: Less vegetative cover due to increased impervious surfaces causes excess sediment carried by streams.
+- Reduced Infiltration: Impervious surfaces prevent the natural infiltration of rainfall into soil and the pollutant removal that occurs when runoff moves through the soil - Reduced Amount of Land for Vegetation: Impervious surfaces reduce the amount of available land for vegetation, which would normally slow down flow of water - Flooding and Erosion: Increased impervious surfaces cause increased peak discharge and velocity resulting in flooding and erosion, especially in areas without vegetative cover - Reduction in Groundwater Recharge: Increased impervious surfaces cause a reduction in groundwater recharge - Excess Stream Sediment: Less vegetative cover due to increased impervious surfaces causes excess sediment carried by streams.
 Excess sediment increases turbidity and provides a transport medium for pathogenic bacteria and viruses.
 The increased stream sediment also reduces aquatic breathing grounds, leading to habitat loss and decreased biodiversity

-3. WHAT HOMEOWNERS CAN DO TO MANAGE STORMWATER POLLUTION
+4. WHAT CAN HOMEOWNERS DO TO REDUCE STORMWATER POLLUTION

-To decrease polluted stormwater pollution from homes, homeowners can do the following:
+To decrease polluted stormwater pollution homeowners can do the following:

-- Porous Pavements: Homeowners can develop alternatives to traditionally covered impervious surfaces.
-Porous pavement materials are available for driveways and sidewalks. - Native Vegetation and Mulch: Homeowners can replace high maintenance grass lawns with vegetation and mulch - Limited Fertilizers Use: Do not use fertilizers unless the soil has been tested.
-Use grass clippings to replenish the nutrients in the soil

-- Sweeping Driveways: Instead of using a water hose, homeowners should sweep their driveways and sidewalks and dispose debris in a closed container

-- Compost Piles: Homeowners can start a compost pile.
-Use the mulch to cover shrubs and plants, which reduces watering and improves the soil

-- Integrated Pest Management:

-Homeowners can learn to use

-Integrated Pest management to reduce

-dependence on harmful pesticides

-- Cleanup Pet Waste: Pick up pet waste and dispose waste in a closed container

-- Decrease Pollution from Cars:

-Homeowners should check their cars

-and trucks for leaks and recycle motor

-oil and antifreeze when fluids are

-changed.
-Never dump anything down

-storm drains.
-Homeowners can also

-avoid impacts from car wash runoff

-(detergents, greases) by using car

-wash facilities that do not generate
+Porous Pavements: Homeowners can develop alternatives to traditionally covered impervious surfaces.
+Porous pavement materials are available for driveways and sidewalks

+- Native Vegetation and Mulch: Homeowners can replace high maintenance grass lawns with native vegetation and mulch - Limited Fertilizers Use: Do not use fertilizers unless the soil has been tested.
+Use grass clippings to replenish the nutrients in the soil - Sweeping Driveways: Instead of using a water hose, homeowners should sweep their driveways and sidewalks and dispose of debris in a closed container - Compost Piles: Homeowners can start a compost pile.
+Use the mulch to cover shrub and plant bedding, which reduces watering and improves the soil - Integrated Pest Management: Homeowners can learn to use integrated pest management to reduce dependence on harmful pesticides - Cleanup Pet Waste: Pick up pet waste and dispose waste in a closed container - Decrease Pollution from Cars: Homeowners should check their cars and trucks for leaks and recycle motor oil and antifreeze when fluids are changed.
+Never dump anything down storm drains.
+Homeowners can also avoid impacts from car wash runoff (detergents, greases) by using car wash facilities that do not generate runoff - Septic Systems: Households served by septic systems should have them professionally inspected and pumped every 3 years.
-runoff

-- Septic Systems: Households served by septic systems should have them professionally inspected and pumped every 3 years.
 Homeowners should also practice water conservation to extend the life of their septic system

-4. SPDES GENERAL PERMIT MINIMUM CONTROL MEASURES The SPDES General Permit requires the development of a Stormwater Management Program (SWMP) that includes six required program components, or the six minimum control measures (MCMs), as outlined below:
+5. SPDES GENERAL PERMIT MINIMUM CONTROL MEASURES

+The SPDES General Permit requires a Stormwater Management Program that includes the six minimum control measures (MCMs), as outlined below: